39 Healthy Treats You Can Stuff in a Kong

 If you don’t own a Kong you’re missing out on a simple way to keep your dog busy (and a great excuse to make some crazy treats) and use up all those extra groceries.
 It’s one of the few items I’d recommend to any dog owner.

 Do You Have Any Favorite Kong Recipes?

-Do you use a stuffed Kong to keep your dog busy?
+Do you use stuffed Kongs to keep your dog busy?
 What sorts of Kong recipes have you made?
-What are your favorite items to stuff in a Kong?
 Do you give your recipes horrible names like I do?

 I don’t know what I’d do without our Kong; it’s the easiest way I’ve found to keep my dog occupied with minimal effort.
-It’s a super easy way to keep your dog busy – and what dog doesn’t want a home made PB Applefish of their very own?
+It’s a nice and simple way to keep your dog busy — and what dog doesn’t want some homemade PB Applefish of their very own?

 Resources & Recommended Reading

 This post contains affiliate links, if you make a purchase I’ll earn a small commission.